Magic-angle semimetals: Acknowledgements

-\textit{Acknowledgements} We thank I. Bloch, P.-Y. Chang, P. Coleman, B. J. DeSalvo, M. Foster, Y. Komijani, G. Pagano, A. M. Rey, M. Sch\"utt, I. Spielman, and D. Vanderbilt for useful discussions.
+We thank I. Bloch, P.-Y. Chang, P. Coleman, B. J. DeSalvo, M. Foster, Y. Komijani, G. Pagano, A. M. Rey, M. Sch\"utt, I. Spielman, and D. Vanderbilt for useful discussions.
 We also thank S. Gopalakrishnan and D. Huse for collaborations on related work and for insightful discussions.
 J.H.W. and J.H.P. acknowledge the Aspen Center for Physics where some of this work was performed, which is supported by National Science Foundation Grant No. PHY-1607611.
+J.H.P. is partially supported by the Air Force Office of Scientific Research under Grant No.~FA9550-20-1-0136.
 E.J.K. was supported by the U.S. Department of Energy, Basic Energy Sciences, grant number DE-FG02-99ER45790.
 This work was supported by the Caltech Institute for Quantum Information and Matter, an NSF Physics Frontiers Center with support of the Gordon and Betty Moore Foundation and the Air Force Office for Scientific Research (J.H.W.).
 Y.-Z.C. was supported in part by a Simons Investigator award to Leo Radzihovsky and in part by the Army Research Office under Grant Number W911NF-17-1-0482.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
 The authors acknowledge the Beowulf cluster at the Department of Physics and Astronomy of Rutgers University, The State University of New Jersey, and the Office of Advanced Research Computing (OARC) at Rutgers, The State University of New Jersey (http://oarc.rutgers.edu) for providing access to the Amarel cluster and associated research computing resources that have contributed to the results reported here.